 Make your relocation easier for yourself and less stressful for your pet.

 Start packing early, so you can slowly progress with the task and limit the shock for your pet.
 Things that your cat is interacting with on a regular basis should be left for last.
 Favourite chairs to sleep on, favourite blankets and, of course, all of your cat’s toys, bowls and other possessions.
 If you are in a rush and plan to benefit from a professional packing service, make sure you put your cat in its dedicated safe room, that you have already prepared.

-Opt for keeping your daily routine the same.
+Opt for keeping your daily routines the same.
 This will communicate to your cat that everything is okay.
-At least, feed it at the same time intervals and don’t alter its meals.
-If your cat usually sleeps with you on the bed, don’t restrict that, keep your routine as much as possible.
+At least, feed your cat at the same time intervals and don’t alter its meals.
+If you usually let your cat sleep with you on the bed, don’t restrict that, keep your routine as much as possible.

 As soon as you know where you are moving to, you should register your cat with a local vet.
 Get a set of tags for its collar with the new address and/or change the info on its microchip.
 This is a mandatory step, especially if you are moving house with an outdoor cat.

 Give your old neighbours a heads-up to call you if they ever spot your cat in the area.
 Often, when cats run away after rehoming, they get back to their old territory.
 Ideally, the new owners of your home should also be aware of such a possibility.

 If you are moving abroad with a cat, you should prepare its passport and secure a general health check document from your vet.
 See if there are other requirements you need to meet from the country you are travelling to and make sure to comply with those as well.
 You should also ask your airline provider whether they would let you take your cat in a carrier on board, beneath your seat, and if there are any additional specifics to keep in mind.
 That is a possibility with most airlines and it comes at a small price on top of your ticket.